LostPaul/obsidian-folder-overview/README.md

 The documentation of the plugin can be found here: https://lostpaul.github.io/obsidian-folder-notes/Folder%20overview/

 ## Folder notes plugin relation
+**It can't be used when the folder notes plugin is also enabled.
+If you already have the folder notes plugin installed you don't need to also install the folder overview plugin.**

 This plugin offers the same functionality as the folder overview feature in the Folder Notes plugin.
 However, it is not intended to replace that feature.
 Instead, it serves as a standalone alternative for users who only need the folder overview functionality without the additional features of the Folder Notes plugin.

-It can be used alongside the Folder Notes plugin, but to do so, you must first disable the Folder Notes plugin, then enable the Folder Overview plugin, and finally re-enable the Folder Notes plugin.
-Additionally, the Folder Notes plugin must be at least version 1.7.35.

 ## Showcase
 ![nJniGLbrXrM49IeChreq](https://github.com/user-attachments/assets/f86b9f92-8a72-41b6-8936-266527b94971)